ferm12/sageintacct/README.md

 ```
 installation instructions:

-1. Depending on your OS make sure you have one of the following installed:
+1. Depending on your OS, make sure you have one of the following installed:
 WAMP for Windows
 LAMP for Linux
 MAMP for Mac